 Only Major City Founded by a Woman

-Miami was founded in 1896 by Julia Tuttle, who wanted to create a new city along the Miami River due to that area’s warm climate after citrus crops in all other parts of Florida were ruined by the Great Freeze.
-While the area was initially inhabited by the Tequesta Native American Tribe, it was Julia Tuttle—with the help of railroad tycoon Henry Flagler—who offered up the idea and her 600 acres of land to start development on.
-Over the course of 110 years, Miami went from 300 citizens to almost 5 million, gaining the nickname “Magic City” because of the area’s rapid growth.
+In 1896, Ohio native Julia Tuttle wanted to create a new city along the Miami River.
+While the area was initially inhabited by the Tequesta Native American Tribe, it was Julia Tuttle—with the help of railroad owner Henry Flagler—who suggested this area of South Florida be developed into a city and used to grow citrus crops.
+Over the course of 110 years, Miami went from 300 citizens to almost 5 million, gaining the nickname “Magic City” due to its rapid growth.
+Now, the “Mother of Miami” is honored by her namesake road, the Julia Tuttle Causeway, which connects the city to Miami Beach and Flagler Street.

 Jobs Are Diverse & Plentiful

-Education is an important component of Miami life, especially with 213 public schools and 570 private schools in the area!
-Miami-Dade County Public Schools is both the biggest school district in Florida and fourth biggest in the U.S. Design and Architecture Senior High and International Studies Charter School are two schools within the district that have landed spots in the top 30 for best high schools in the U.S. due to their high test scores, strong graduation rate, and success on AP Exams.
-Ransom Everglades School and Carrollton School of the Sacred Heart are two top-notch private schools known for programs geared toward college prep and STEM, Portuguese language, and video production.
-The Miami area also has several highly-rated universities—University of Miami, Florida International University, and Barry University—for those interested in furthering their education or attending a Division I school for sports.
+Education is an important part of Miami life, especially with more than 500 schools in the area!
+Miami-Dade County Public Schools is both the biggest school district in Florida and the fourth-largest in the U.S. Schools in Miami, like Design and Architecture Senior High (DASH School) and International Studies Charter School, rank in the top 30 best high schools in the U.S. due to their high test scores and strong graduation rates.
+Ransom Everglades School and Carrollton School of the Sacred Heart are two top-notch private schools known for college prep, STEM, marine science, and video production programs.
+The Miami area also has several highly-rated universities—University of Miami, Florida International University, and Barry University—for those interested in furthering their education, competing at a Division I school, or pursuing a career in higher education.

 Living in Miami means living in a developing fashion capital!
 Over the years, the Miami area has seen a large influx of designers, luxury brands, photographers, and models, making it a top spot for the fashion-forward to establish modern trends and get noticed.
 One of the first and most famous designers to be drawn here was Gianni Versace in 1992, and you can still visit his apartment-turned-fashion mansion today.
 Since then, many world-renowned designers like Dior, Christian Louboutin, and Giorgio Armani have set up shop here, creating and growing the Miami Design District.
 The city also hosts several fashion events, including Miami Swim Week and Miami Fashion Week.
 And if it’s always been your dream to rock the runway, Wilhelmina Models, Elite Model Management, and William Morris Agency are just a few big-name agencies that have modeling hubs in Miami.